guilhermemvo/garden/docs/reference/module-types/templated.md

 ---
-title: "`hadolint` Module Type"
+title: "`templated` Module Type"
-tocTitle: "`hadolint`"
+tocTitle: "`templated`"
 ---

-# `hadolint` Module Type
+# `templated` Module Type

 ## Description

-Runs `hadolint` on the specified Dockerfile.
+A special module type, for rendering [module templates](../../using-garden/module-templates.md).
+See the [Module Templates guide](../../using-garden/module-templates.md) for more information.

-> Note: In most cases, you'll let the [provider](https://docs.garden.io/reference/providers/hadolint) create this module type automatically, but you may in some cases want or need to manually specify a Dockerfile to lint.
+Specify the name of a ModuleTemplate with the `template` field, and provide any expected inputs using the `inputs` field.
+The generated modules becomes sub-modules of this module.

-To configure `hadolint`, you can use `.hadolint.yaml` config files.
-For each test, we first look for one in the module root.
-If none is found there, we check the project root, and if none is there we fall back to default configuration.
-Note that for reasons of portability, we do not fall back to global/user configuration files.
+Note that the following common Module configuration fields are disallowed for this module type:

-See the [hadolint docs](https://github.com/hadolint/hadolint#configure) for details on how to configure it.
+`build`, `description`, `include`, `exclude`, `repositoryUrl`, `allowPublish` and `generateFiles`

 Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-`hadolint` modules also export values that are available in template strings.
+`templated` modules also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.

 ## Complete YAML Schema